burgerian/gimp-python-animation/README.md

 If you have only drawn outlines, this is the time to colour in using GIMP's Flood Fill tool.

 It's very easy to get confused between the top visible layer and the currently active (selected) layer.
-You can run the Python `frame()` function to select the top visible layer and hide the rest.
+You can run the Python `f()` function to select the top visible layer and hide the rest, and `up()` and `down()` to move up and down the layer stack.

 ### Split and align layers if required